 "Conroy, I refuse to commit Stephan to one of those awful hospitals.
 My son is grief-stricken from the loss of Katherine.
 My God, it's only been a few months."
 She wanted to believe the words spilling from her heart, so she wrapped them within because there was always hope and hope could shatter the existence of truth, couldn't it?
 Eldia stared at him with pleading hazel eyes.
 She didn't hold his gaze for long because her eyes rimed with tears.
 He pulled her into his strong arms holding her as she cried.

 Conroy was many things to Eldia, but more then anything, he was her confidant and her lover.
 He'd been a father to Stephan since he was eight, almost twenty-two years.
 Two years after Stephan's father died, she met Conroy at a local theater where Stephan along with other young musical proteges, were being honored.
 He was there to support his young niece, a violinist.
 After the concert, he introduced himself and conveyed his wishes to nurture and sponsor Stephan, to become his agent.
-It was the beginning of a professional relationship between Stephan, Conroy and Eldia, but over time, it developed into a passionate and loving partnership for her and Conroy.
-Stephan's talent and exposure grew under his steady, iron hand as well as, from his constant exalting praise of Stephan's musical genius.
-Accepting Stephan's addiction was no easier for him.
-He did however, have a keen understanding of her denial.
+Their alliance remained professional but after several months, developed in to a father-son relationship, and over time, for her, she grew to love him as one would love a husband.
+Stephan's talent and exposure grew under his steady, iron hand as well as, from his constructive praise.
+Conroy understood Eldia's refusal to accept the truth, but he also knew something had to be done before it was too late.

 She was protective of him.
 Her love was not suffocating, but rather impermeable at times.
 She was well meaning, but her fear of Stephan mentally spiraling into depression like his father, frightened her.
 She was commanding but not domineering.
 In spite of their close relationship, Stephan was not a mama's boy.
-It was a wonderful balance of love and support, respect and admiration.
+It truly was a balance of love and support, respect and admiration.
 She dedicated her life to developing Stephan's unique talent.
-He was like his father in many ways, brooding and deep-in-thought one minute, than a laugh-a-minute the next resorting to humorous stunts and antics before settling into seriousness and despondency.
-His moods distressed her, but she suggests they are an accompaniment of his genius.
-Her love is unwavering and often times, blinding.
+He was like his father in many ways, brooding and deep-in-thought one minute, than a laugh-a-minute the next resorting to humorous stunts and antics.
+His moods could be likened to Springtime in the Rockies, rainy & gray one minute, sunny & warm the next or even a hail or snowstorm to finish the day.
+As his mother, she always excused his moods and reasoned they were an accompaniment of his genius.
+Her love was unwavering and often times, blinding.
 Conroy studied her for a moment.
 He knew he had to take control.